 Development staging is the delivery of both infrastructure and built form.
 The latter is generally dependent on the range of services, transport and community infrastructure.
-The change across the Leederville precinct should be done in a proactive way to avoid underdevelopment due to unsuitable infrastructure.
+The

 With regard to built form staging, it is assumed that significant redevelopment will occur in the short-term in areas nearest to the centre and on land that has the highest development potential; this being the Cityscape and Urban Frame precincts.
 Development outside of these areas is also expected to occur on the basis many properties are nearing the end of their life cycle.